feature-engine/feature_engine/docs/creation/MathematicalCombination.rst

 -------

 MathematicalCombination() applies basic mathematical operations to multiple features, returning one or more additional features as a result.
-Tha is, it sums, multiplies, takes the average, maximum, minimum or standard deviation of a group of variables and returns the result into new variables.
+That is, it sums, multiplies, takes the average, maximum, minimum or standard deviation of a group of variables and returns the result into new variables.

-In this example, we sum 2 variables from the houseprices dataset.
+In this example, we sum 2 variables from the house prices dataset.

 .. code:: python